Satori-Analytics/.github/.github/PULL_REQUEST_TEMPLATE.md

-## Description ORG SCOPED
+## Summary
-Please include a summary of the changes and the issue(s) it addresses.
+Please include a summary of the changes using Copilot Summary tool.

 ## Type of Change
 - [ ] Bug fix